nansencenter/DA-tutorials/notebooks/scripts/T3 - Bayesian inference.md

 pdfs = dict(N=pdf_G1, U=pdf_U1)
 ```

+*We no longer use uppercase to distinguish random variables from their outcomes (an unfortunate consequence of the myriad of notations to keep track of)!*

 Now that we have reviewed some probability, we can look at statistical inference and estimation, in particular

 # Bayes' rule